gerrick-mundt/C-Code-Projects/Supplemental-Projects/Pointer Project 2/README.md

 # Purpose
-The purpose of this project was to gain familiarity with accessing the **memory locations** of different variable types, specifically `char` and `int`.
+The purpose of this project was to gain familiarity with accessing the **memory addresses** of different variable types, specifically `char` and `int`.

 # Code
 ```c